gh0stwizard/x11mirror-client/README.md

 is next: the X11 uses only one buffer to display content of windows.

 That's right, there is no individual buffers for each window.
-When the content of the window is draw by `xorg-server`, the last one calculates the size of the window, its position, its intersections with other windows (if they present) and then you see "a picture" of the window.
+When the content of the window has draw by `xorg-server`, the last one calculates the size of the window, its position, its intersections with other windows (if they present) and then you see "a picture" of the window.